The U.S. House of Representatives and Its Impact on the Economy

 The House aids in determining fiscal policy.
 Like the Senate, it guides federal spending and taxation.
 It kicks off the federal budget process for Congress.
 All legislation concerning fiscal policy, such as the budget, appropriations, and taxes, must originate with it.

-The 1974 Budget Control Act gave it the power to:
+The 1974 Budget Control Act gave the House the power to:

 - Create a standing budget committee that create the House's version of the budget.
 It bases this on the president's budget and on hearings held with agency officials.

 - Meet in a Conference Committee with the Senate to create a final budget resolution.